richardchou89/rails-react-interview-template/README.md

-# Rails and React Integration Template
+# Rails and React Interview Template

-Rails + React + TypeScript + esbuild.
-Use it for interview or your SaaS application.
+You've landed an interview for a Rails developer role.
+Just three hours before the big moment, you get an email: you're expected to pair program using a Rails + React setup.

+Suddenly, you're scrambling - installing Rails, React, and all the necessary gems - only to run into integration issues.

+Skip the stress.
+This template comes pre-configured with Rails, TypeScript, and React, so you can focus on what really matters: preparing for the interview.

+Use it in your code challenge, pair programming, or next SaaS idea.

-Ruby 3.2+
+💎 Ruby 3.2+

-Rails 8.0.2
+🛤️ Rails 8.0.2

-Tested on Windows WSL and Mac.
+📜 TypeScript

+⚛️ React

+📦 esbuild + watch mode

+👮 Rubocop

+💯 RSpec

 ## Unzipping into WSL
 ```